AtoVproject/16n-AtoVproject-rework/README.md

 <h2>Credits</h2>

-Based on original work by Brian Crabtree and Sean Hellfritsch.

-Minijack MIDI, I2C circuitry and CV outputs by Tom Armitage.

-Firmware by Brian Crabtree, Tom Armitage, and Brendon Cassidy

-Circuit and PCB update by AtoVproject aka Arthur Gibert
+Based on original open source work by Brian Crabtree, Sean Hellfritsch, Tom Armitage and Brendon Cassidy.
+Circuit design update by AtoVproject aka Arthur Gibert
+As stated by the original designers the original 16n folows a CC-BY-SA licence therefore the 16n AtoVproject is and will always remain entirely open source following the same licence.

+If you are making modification to this design, you must correctly credit everyone involved in the initial version, and also share your own changes with the similar license.
+So you can’t make a fork of 16n or the 16n AtoVproject redesign that you don’t open-source yourself.